dermike/slide-beacon/README.md

 <section data-url="https://your.url">
 ```

+Note that a Physical Web beacon only can broadcast [URL's up to 18 characters](https://github.com/google/uribeacon#short-urls).
+Use URL shorteners when needed.

 ### TODO
 * Auto-detect URL's in Reveal.js slides instead of using data-url attribute
 * Make stand alone web client to control the beacon